 Natural changes in stress hormones during pregnancy

-without elevated stress hormone levels.
+But this doesn’t mean that a healthy pregnancy is a pregnancy without elevated stress hormone levels.
 In this article, I review the normal hormonal changes that take place during pregnancy.
 I also explain:

 The negative effects of stress